 IV Crush in Options Trading: What It Is, and How to Trade It in 2025

-IV Crush happens when implied volatility drops right after a big event—like earnings or a Fed meeting.
+IV Crush hits when implied volatility drops right after a big event—like earnings or a Fed meeting.
 Option prices fall fast.
-You’re left holding a trade that worked directionally, but lost value anyway.
+You end up holding a trade that moved in your favor but lost value anyway.

-I’ve traded SPX options for over 20 years, both manually and with automation.
-And I’ve seen this trap catch more retail traders than any other.
+I’ve traded SPX options for over 20 years, both manually and through automation.
+And I’ve watched this trap snare more retail traders than anything else.

 This article will show you: